ukri-excalibur/excalibur-tests/README.md

 # hpc-tests
-WIP Tests for HPC systems
+WIP tests for HPC systems using OpenHPC